Scripts & Tools

 This script will read zero-crossing bat acoustic recording files and group files by species and recording metrics calculated by Kaleidoscope for more efficient manual vetting of large datasets.
 Optionally, you can sort by call metrics or just group by species, you can group NoIDs that have an alternate ID with calls auto-IDed to those species, and if your data are in nightly sub-folders, you can choose to group them by site rather than by night.
 It has been tested with files processed with Kaleidoscope using the NABat instructions and metadata forms found here: https://www.nabatmonitoring.org/kaleidoscope-stationary Use this same script, of the same version, to undo the sorting and return the original filenames.
 All previous releases are available at the Download link, as well as the latest version.
 Follow the Download link and check the README.txt file for more information and instructions on running the script.

-This script will read manual IDs from zero-crossing files which were auto-classified by Kaleidoscope and manually IDed in AnalookW to update the manual ID values in the meta.csv and id.csv files generated during the auto-classifying process.
-We created this script because some partners prefer to use AnalookW to manually vet data, but doign so will not update manual IDs in the Kaleidoscope output files.
-Acoustic files should first be auto-classified following steps 1-10 of the NABat guide on https://www.nabatmonitoring.org/kaleidoscope-stationary It will also ask if you wish to update a master meta.csv, as is generated in steps 12-17 of the NABat Kaleidoscope guide (above).
+This script will read manual IDs from zero-crossing files which were auto-classified by Kaleidoscope and manually IDed in AnalookW to insert KPro-formatted manual ID(s) in the acoustic files and update the manual ID values in the meta.csv and id.csv files generated during the auto-classifying process.
+We created this script because some partners prefer to use AnalookW to manually vet data, but doing so will not update manual IDs in the Kaleidoscope output files.
+Acoustic files should first be auto-classified following steps 1-11 of the NABat guide on https://www.nabatmonitoring.org/kaleidoscope-stationary The script will optionally update a master meta.csv, as is generated in steps 12-17 of the NABat Kaleidoscope guide (above).
+In cases of multiple manually identified calls in a single call file, the script will automatically duplicate the original file, apply a single manual ID to each copy, and duplicate the call file row in the CSV files, as instructed by the NABat central coordinating office.
 Follow the Download link and check the README.txt file for more information and instructions on running the script.

 Other Scripts & Tools